dask/dask-jobqueue/docs/source/examples.rst

 SGE Deployments
 ---------------

-On systems which use SGE as the scheduler, ``SGECluster`` can be used:
+On systems which use SGE as the scheduler, ``SGECluster`` can be used.

+SGE systems have a lot of flexibility in how they are configured, hence it is not possible to use the ``memory`` keyword argument to automatically specify the amount of RAM used.
+Instead, you must request for resources according to how your system is configured.

+In the example below, our system administrator has used the ``m_mem_free`` keyword argument to let us request for RAM.
+At the same time, we must also correctly specify the ``memory`` keyword argument, to enable Dask's memory management to do its work correctly.

 .. code-block:: python